Thailand says Lebanese suspect arrested over security threat

 Bangkok, a magnet for tourists with its vibrant nightlife and a transit point for those heading for Thailand's beaches, has gone through periods of violent political turmoil in recent years but threats of foreign attacks are rare.

-Hezbollah, a Shi'ite Islamist group in Lebanon backed by Syria and Iran, is on the official U.S. blacklist of foreign terrorist organisations.
+Hezbollah, a Shi'ite Islamist group in Lebanon backed by Syria and Iran, is on the official U.S. blacklist of foreign terrorist organizations.

 (Additional reporting by Sinsiri Tiwutanond and by Ori Lewis in Jerusalem; Writing by Alan Raybould; Editing by Jason Szep and Ron Popeski)